kogakure/website-11ty-stefanimhoff.de/src/posts/2020/apps-tools-services.md

 [Time Sink](https://manytricks.com/timesink/) is a Mac app that allows tracking how much time you spend on which app.
 You can see which apps are active and how long and at what times.

-### Productive habits & daily goals tracker 📱
+### Habit Tracker

-I use [Productive](http://productiveapp.io/) to track my habits.
+I use [Habit Tracker](https://apps.apple.com/app/habit-tracker/id1438388363) to track my habits.
 You can decide which habit you want to perform how often per day or week and then check off what you did during the day.
 You can see your streaks for each habit and stay motivated.

 ### IFTTT (Pro) 📱 🌐